Winner: 2014’s Blog of the Year!

 Did you feel awkward sending this question in?
 Because you shouldn’t.
-Because you’re hardly alone.
+Firstly because I rewrote it so no one would recognize your quite distinct communication style, and secondly because you’re hardly alone.
 It’s one of the most common questions I get submitted to the blog or approached about in my practice.
-And the only reason I had delayed my response was because I wanted to find the right angle.
-I had to find the material as a writer.
-Because it can be a challenging subject.

-Okay, so there’s nothing unnatural, bad or wrong about being aware of what’s going on around you.
+Okay, so while many not be interested themselves, there’s nothing unnatural, bad or wrong about the ideas you’re contemplating.
 And no sensation you experience through that process can be wrong.
 No feeling is right or wrong.
 It’s just a direction-finder.
-You steer using your feelings.
-Trust them more.
-Or is your life going so amazingly perfect that you don’t want to try something new?
+Steer using your feelings.
+Trust them.

 Some people like music way more than others.
 Others like to read way more than others.
 Some like sports way more than others.
 And some like sex way more than others.
 None of these preferences are wrong.
 They are simply expressions of our individuality.
 You can’t tell someone they’re wrong for liking mustard or blue or football or sex.

 There’s a lot to think about when swinging and maybe I’ll address that in another blog using someone else’s question.
 But no, you’re not crazy or non-spiritual if you have physical desires that it feels joyful to pursue.
-If those feelings arose naturally within you and you’re following them then that just means you’re freer of ego than most people dare to be.
+If those feelings arose naturally within you and you’re following them respectfully then that just means you’re freer of ego than most people dare to be.